Contact us whenever you need it!

 +1 855 997 0206

-The Keeping Renters Safe Act is a major new piece of legislation in Congress at the moment.
+The Keeping Renters Safe Act was a major new piece of legislation in Congress.
 It was introduced to the House of Representatives on September 21, 2021.

-This article looks over the key details of the Keeping Renters Safe Act to explain what is happening with the proposed new legislation.
+This article looks over the key details of the Keeping Renters Safe Act to explain what happened with the proposed new legislation.

-The key goal of the proposed Keeping Renters Safe Act is to amend Section 361 of the Public Health Services Act.
+The key goal of the proposed Keeping Renters Safe Act was to amend Section 361 of the Public Health Services Act.

-This intends to give new powers to major health bodies such as Health and Human Services (HHS) and the Centers for Disease Control and Prevention (CDC).
+This intended to give new powers to major health bodies such as Health and Human Services (HHS) and the Centers for Disease Control and Prevention (CDC).

-Under these changes, they would be able to unilaterally implement eviction moratoriums if there is a major public health crisis.
+Under these changes, they would have been able to unilaterally implement eviction moratoriums if there were a major public health crisis.

-Most importantly it would give these health bodies sufficient authority to implement eviction moratoria without needing to ask congress in order to respond to emergencies more quickly.
+Most importantly it would have given these health bodies sufficient authority to implement eviction moratoria without needing to ask Congress in order to respond to emergencies more quickly.

 Keeping Renters Safe Act Key Points

-If the new act is passed it would:
+If the new act had passed it would have:

-• Give the HHS and CDC the permanent authority to implement eviction moratoriums during health crises
+• Given the HHS and CDC the permanent authority to implement eviction moratoriums during health crises

-The Keeping Renters Safe Act has been proposed by liberal house representatives.
+The Keeping Renters Safe Act was proposed by liberal House representatives.

-The two main proponents of the new legislation are:
+The two main proponents of the new legislation were:

 • Cori Bush